Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 What Is an SEO Proposal, Really?

-Your prospective client is likely reaching out to multiple SEO agencies and a clear, actionable proposal is your chance to stand out from the pack.
+Your prospective client is likely reaching out to multiple SEO agencies, and a clear, actionable SEO proposal template is your chance to stand out from the pack.

 However, you don't need to spend hours crafting the perfect proposal.
-Use our free SEO proposal template (or create your own) as a starting point.
-Then add customization for every potential SEO client, so that it really speaks to their business goals.
+Use our free proposal template (or create your own) as a starting point.
+Then add customization for every potential SEO client so that it really speaks to their business goals.

 Keep reading to learn everything that you should include in an SEO proposal that will help you win more clients.